blackfinorca/sk-reality-scraper/docs/notes.md

 TODO:
-- top quickfilter on top of the map to choose the budget
+- top quickfilter on top of the map to choose the budget - DONE
+- Investicne skore
 - costs calculator for the flat
     - matching the areas or geo proximity with sale/rent and compare
     - ai helper to read through the descriptions and extract costing